 - At present, we publish only mystery fiction.
 There may come a time when we will publish other genres, but we do not currently have any plans to do so.
 Additionally, we are not equipped to publish novellas or short stories; our minimum length is about 75,000 words.

 - We accept electronic submissions only; regrettably, if you send hard copy (either a manuscript or a previously published book) we are not able to acknowledge, read, or return it.
 Submissions should be in Word (.doc or .docx) format (PDF is an ok second choice) sent to email@example.com.
+Your name and email address must appear in both the synopsis and the sample chapter.

 - We ask that your submission include the following and only the following: A brief synopsis, and a representative chapter, which may but need not be the first chapter.
 In writing the synopsis, please confine yourself to a maximum of four SHORT paragraphs: The purpose here is to offer a rough outline of the story, not to give a scene-by-scene breakdown, as in a shooting-script.
 When we go into the movie business, we’ll let you know.